SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * You can no longer add *config* and *parameters*

-*

-    You cannot load stuff from disk (maybe this will be changed in later versions, let's see how restrictive this ist.)

-*

-    You can usually not access the full exploration range of parameters but only the current value that corresponds to the index of the run.
+* You can usually not access the full exploration range of parameters but only the current value that corresponds to the index of the run.

+Conceptually one should regard all single runs to be *independent*.
+As a consequence, you should **NOT** load data during a particular run that was computed by a previous one.
+You should **NOT** make a run manipulate data in the trajectory that was not added during the particular single run.
+This is **very important**!
+First of all, the trajectory is stored before the runs start.
+Accordingly, manipulating data in the trajectory after storage is impossible since the changes will not be saved to disk!
+Secondly, when it comes to multiprocessing, manipulating data put into the trajectory before the single runs is even more useless.
+Because the trajectory is either pickled or the whole memory space of the trajectory is forked by the OS, changing stuff within the trajectory will not be noticed by any other process or even the main script!

 ========================================================